stainii/portal-front-end/README.md

 * Local environment: ``npm run dev``
 * Production environment: ``npm run build``

-## A swift development workflow
-During development of the front-end, I like to start the Java application to serve as a back-end, ignoring the front-end at port 2001.

-Then, I use ``npm start`` to start up another front-end on 4200.
-This front-end makes use of the backend at port 2001, so no mocking required.
-Still, I can adapt the code and watch the front-end reload live, allowing me to develop swiftly.

-If I need to test the **Progressive Web App functionality**, like offline working, I need to run the front-end with ``npm run staging`` instead.

 ## The security system
 ### Naming conventions of modules and routes
 Make sure that the route to your component is the same as the component name in lowercase.